aarpon/hrm_docs/docs/admin/upgrade.rst

     php resources/checkConfig.php config/hrm_server_config.inc
     php resources/checkConfig.php config/hrm_client_config.inc

-Checking the 3.3 files with the 3.4.x ``checkConfig.php`` script will result in the following output:
+There were no configuration changes between versions 3.4.x and 3.5.x of HRM.
+The output of the ``checkConfig.php`` script should be:

 .. code-block:: sh

-  Check against HRM v3.4.x.
+  Checking against HRM v3.5.x.
-  * * * Error: variable useDESEncryption must be removed from the configuration files!
-  * * * Error: variable 'authenticateAgainst' must be an array!
-  * * * Moreover, please change 'MYSQL' into 'integrated'.
-  Check completed with errors!
-Please fix your configuration!
+  Check completed successfully!
+Your configuration file is valid!

-Please make sure to fix all problems.
+Please make sure to fix all problems you might have!
 The sample files and the :ref:`manual_install` instructions will help you set the correct parameters.

 .. note:: Please follow :ref:`these instructions <upgrade_check_previous>` **first** if you are upgrading from older versions.